As a birth mother placing a child for adoption, you are faced with many important decisions:

 - No strict adoption philosophy (closed vs. open adoptions)

-If you have been considering adoption and want more information, please call 1-800-Adoption or contact us here.
+If you have been considering adoption and want more information, please contact us here.